Froke-hub/smudgy-client-beta/README.md

 [dawn-client](https://github.com/zVipexx/dawn-client) same client features as me, some stolen some we bot had when Forking [Juice Client](https://github.com/irrvlo/juice-client)

 [ulpiano](https://discord.com/users/1353521991688261662) For the SmudgyAssets

+[AwesomeSam](https://github.com/AwesomeSam9523) For the .rank Profile backgrounds, (note i didn't ask to use this ;3)

 <div align="center">